fudab/fudab.github.io/covid-19/china.md

   </tr>
 </table>

 Given that even local optimization methods will be rather time consuming under the current situation where we need to solve a giant system of equations, not to mention any global optimization methods, we repeatly apply the `` algorithm, performing the same nonlinear least square fitting of the variable $R_i(t)$ and finding the local minimum value of the residual.
 Every time we select a different province and only allow its parameters to be changable until we have passed all the provinces.
-To imporve the accuracy of our result, we run this cycling process multiple times.
+To imporve the accuracy of our result, we run this loop multiple times.

 <table align="center">
   <tr>
     <th><img width="600" src="./figures_china/China_conf_mseir_40.png"></th>
   </tr>
   <tr>
-    <td>Figure 3: Cumulative incidence of COVID-19 cases in every one of the 30 compartments (26 provinces and 4 municipalities) as well as prior estimation (without migration) and posterior estimation (with migration) based on real data.</td>
+    <td>Figure 4: Cumulative incidence of COVID-19 cases in every one of the 30 compartments (26 provinces and 4 municipalities) as well as prior estimation (without migration) and posterior estimation (with migration) based on real data.
+The looping simulation is repeated for 40 times. </td>
   </tr>
 </table>

+### Discussion on Parameters

+We find that for these parameters there is no major changes of the values in general, excpet for the incubation seed $E_i(0)$ of every province.